-Our region’s culture is formed from three nations that call this place home: Aboriginal Nations, Canada and the United States.
-They all have a great story to tell.
-The history and culture of the Syilx and Interior Salish Aboriginal Nations people are deeply interwoven into the fabric of both countries.
+Our region’s culture is formed from three nations that call this place home: Indigenous Nations, Canada, and the United States.
+Throughout the Interior Cascades of Route 97, you’ll find three Indigenous Nations: Nlaka’pamux, Okanagan *Syilx), and Secwepemc, each with their own unique dialect, traditions, history, and story.
+The history and culture of the indigenous people are deeply interwoven into the fabric of both countries.
 Celebrate with us at Pow Wows and feasts.

 Explore Our Diversity

 Our diverse ecosystems provide a natural backdrop for abundant outdoor recreation with internationally acclaimed trails systems, one of a kind wildlife viewing and North America’s only inland rainforest.
 Take a guided tour or explore by bike, foot, horseback, skis or snowshoes.
-Our rivers will soothe or excite depending on the season, from gentle floats to Class 4 rapids.
+Our rivers offer you everything from gentle floats to Class IV rapids, depending on the season.
 Foothills rise into mountain ranges where you can hang glide on the updrafts or have a once in a lifetime world class heli-skiing experience on fresh champagne powder.
 Our lakes go on for miles, as do the number of ways to enjoy them.

 Taste Our Creations

-Our lush valleys are home to rich agricultural diversity, from internationally award winning wines to multi generational organic farms.
-Food, wine and craft beer are celebrated with events year round that range from new releases to culinary championships where chefs compete on the world wide stage.
-Our gastronomic fare ranges from gourmet food truck treats to chef prepared, long table dinners under the stars.
+Our lush valleys are home to rich agricultural diversity, from international award winning wines to multi generational organic farms.
+Food, wine, and craft beer are celebrated with events year round.
+Take in an outdoor concert at a vineyard, try a new wine release, or watch chefs compete in national culinary championships.
+Our gastronomic fare ranges from gourmet food truck treats to chef-prepared, long table dinners under the stars.

 Route 97 Experiences to Brag About